gvolpe/blog-comments/_posts/2022-11-20-scala3-missing-compiler-plugin.md

 Anyway, I think linting features such as "unused variables" and "unused imports" are only a nice-to-have, so I can understand why this work was not prioritized.

-However, there is one linting feature that has been blocking the FP community from taking this new version of the language more seriously: `-Ywarn-value-discard` (as called in Scala 2).
+However, there is one linting feature that has been blocking the FP community from taking this new version of the language more seriously: `-Wvalue-discard`.

 It may seem insignificant, but this little feature can prevent massive bugs from reaching production in purely functional codebases.
 Here's an example that showcases its importance.